Your school of first choice

 Admission Number: 250 per year group

-1. Looked after or previously looked after (including previously looked after children from outside of England).
+1. Looked after children or children who were previously looked after (including previously looked after children from outside of England).

 3. Children who live nearest the school.

 Within each of these categories, priority is given to those who live nearest the academy, calculated on the basis of a straight-line measurement between home and academy.

 Children with a statement of special educational needs/EHC Plan:

 Any child with a statement of special educational needs/Education Health and Care Plan is required to be admitted to the school that is named in the statement/plan.
 This gives such children overall priority for admission to the named school.
 This is not an oversubscription criterion.

 Looked after or previously looked after children: